Direction-dependent linear response for gapped nodal-line semimetals in planar-Hall configurations: Magnetoelectric conductivity

 \subsection{Discussion and comparison of the results}

-For the ease of the reader, we provide a summary of the results for the three set-ups in Table~\ref{tab}, considering the $\mathbf B$-dependent (i.e., non-Drude) part.
+For the ease of the reader, we provide a summary of the results for the three set-ups in Tables~\ref{tab_all}(a)-\ref{tab_all}(d).
+The overall characteristics are also demonstrated by the curves of Figs.~\ref{figset1}-\ref{figset3}, choosing some representative parameter values from the literature (cf. Table \ref{tab-params}).

+First, let us discuss the non-$\check L$-induced terms, considering the $\mathbf B$-dependent (i.e., non-Drude) parts.
 For set-up II, only the longitudinal components are nonzero.
+The observations of Table~\ref{tab_all}(a) are explained below: \begin{enumerate}

-The longitudinal components for set-ups I and II are proportional to $\left( B_x^2 +3\, B_y^2 \right)$ and $B_x^2$, respectively, with the same proportionality constant of
+\item The longitudinal components for set-ups I and II are proportional to $\left( B_x^2 +3\, B_y^2 \right)$ and $B_x^2$, respectively, with the same proportionality constant of

-The term in the curly brackets represent the OMM-contributed part and, clearly, it is comparable to the BC-only part.
+The terms within the curly brackets represent the OMM-contributed part and, clearly, it is comparable to the BC-only part.
 Hence, it is quintessential to take the OMM-effects into account in order to capture the correct behaviour of the conductivity.
 The BC-only and OMM-parts appear with opposite signs and, hence, reduce the overall magnitude of the response.
-In fact, since $\lbrace \Delta ,\, \mu \rbrace \ll k_0$ in the regime of our interest (when a torus shape of the Fermi surface is maintained), we find that the OMM-part dominates over the BC-only part --- this results in a change in sign of the overall response compared to the case when OMM is ignored.
-The in-plane transverse component for set-up I is given by $ (- \,2\, \Upsilon_1 ) \, B_x\, B_y $, thus harbouring the same opposing effects of the BC-only and OMM parts.
+In fact, since $\lbrace \Delta ,\, \mu \rbrace \ll k_0$ in the regime of our interest (when a torus shape of the Fermi surface is maintained for $\mathbf B = \mathbf 0 $), we find that the OMM-part dominates over the BC-only part --- this results in a change in sign of the overall response compared to the case when OMM is ignored (cf. leftmost panels of Figs.~\ref{figset1} and \ref{figset2}).

-For the longitudinal component of set-up III, it is seen to be proportional to $B_x^2$, with the proportionality constant of
+\item For the longitudinal component of set-up III, it is seen to be proportional to $B_x^2$, with the proportionality constant of

-The second term within the square bracket is the OMM-contributed part.
-Here too we observe that the BC-only and the OMM-induced parts come with opposite signs, with the magnitude of the latter dominating over the former.
+The second term within the square brackets is the OMM-contributed part.
+Here too we observe that the BC-only and the OMM-induced parts come with opposite signs, with the magnitude of the latter dominating over the former (cf. left panel of Fig.~\ref{figset3}).

+\item The in-plane transverse component for set-up I is given by $ (- \,2\, \Upsilon_1 ) \, B_x\, B_y $, thus harbouring the same opposing effects of the BC-only and OMM parts (cf. middle panel of Fig.~\ref{figset1}).
+The in-plane transverse components for set-ups II and III are identically zero.